bschatzj/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The .map method has no effect on the original array.
+It instead creates a new array with the applied changes to it.
+The .forEach it will go in and change the original array.

 2. What is the difference between a function and a method?

+    A method is a function that is inside of another object.
+A function is its own seperate thing.

 3. What is closure?

+    Closure is when a function accesses a variable from outside the scope of the actual function.
+It can pull the variable down into a nested function but a variable can't be pulled up from inside a nested function.

 4. Describe the four rules of the 'this' keyword.

+    Implicit is when the .this refers to the object directly to the left of the function when it is inovked.
+    Explicit is when you use the .call .apply and .bind keywords to add the object to the .this.
+The only difference is .apply can be used for an array, and the .bind will be stored as a new function instead of executing right away.
+    New is when a new object is created for the .this.
+You use the new keyword to do this.
+    Window binding is the last rule.
+It calls upon whatever is in the global scope.

 5. Why do we need super() in an extended class?

+    Super calls upon all of the features of the class that the new class is extending.

 ## Project Set up